atait/kicad-python/README.md

 [F.Cu, B.Cu, B.Cu]
 [0.8, 0.6]
 ```
 This simple interface is not possible with the C++ SWIG API.
-The python wrapper is handling things like calling the (sometimes hard to find) function names, sanitizing datatypes, looking up layers, and enabling the generator pattern.
+The python wrapper is handling things like calling the (sometimes hard to find) function names, sanitizing datatypes, looking up layers, and enabling the list comprehension.
 Don't be fooled though - `track` and `board` contain no state.
 They use properties to give an intuition of state, but they are dynamically interacting with the underlying C++ `PCB_TRACK` and `BOARD`.
 You can always access the low-level objects using `track.native_obj`.

 <!-- ## Installation via package manager